-Instead, it provides practical walkthroughs and tutorials that new users can access at any time they get stuck, as well as in-person assistance from a Customer Service Manager.
+- Practical walkthroughs and tutorials that new users can access at any time they get stuck

 When do you need a customer onboarding process?

-You will need a customer onboarding system or process in place whenever a new customer joins your platform or when existing customers upgrade to a new tier or product.
+You will need an onboarding system or process in place whenever a new customer joins your platform or when existing customers upgrade to a new tier or product.

 Some companies make the mistake of thinking that a free trial is the equivalent of onboarding, and the client would have used the trial period to familiarize themselves with the solution thoroughly.

-Most clients will require some support after their trial.
-Creating accessible product tours, tutorials, and of course, FAQs for future hires and new users can be valuable tools that make a lasting impression.
+However, most clients will require some support after their trial.
+Creating accessible interactive product tours, tutorials, and of course, FAQs for future hires and new users can be valuable tools that make a lasting impression.

 Determining what your onboarding process should look like starts with identifying your customer onboarding lifecycle or stages, along with the customer onboarding journey map.

 Before signing up with your company, your client will likely start by seeking information about you off-platform.
 They may visit your social media page, post in a forum, or hopefully, schedule a demo.

 Traditionally, when your sales team presented a demo, both the prospect and the sales rep would have minimal information before the call.
 Therefore, both parties needed to wait for the call to learn more, essentially going into the demo blind.

 Most companies will show a video of their product on their marketing materials to increase product awareness.
 But if you really want to educate your visitors about your platform, you can embed an interactive product demo on your website.